-The Professional Doctor of Physical Therapy program selects students based on cumulative grade point average (GPA), prior academic performance, work experience, references, interview, completed application and recommendations.
+The Professional Doctor of Physical Therapy program wholistically reviews applicants based on a number of criteria including grade point average (GPA), prior academic performance, work experience, references, interview, completed application and recommendations.
 The general requirements include:

 - A bachelor's degree from a regionally accredited college or university.

-- A minimum of 3.0 science & math grade point average (GPA) on a four point scale.
+- A minimum of 3.0 science and movement science, grade point average (GPA) on a four-point scale.*

 - A grade of C or better in each of the following prerequisite courses: